timorthi/MonsterInfoBot/README.md

 - Large monsters only.
 - The bot only works for MH3U monsters since Kiranico only has information for that game.
 - The bot deletes any of its posts that has a negative comment score.
+- The bot does not post same information twice in the same submission.
+If there is a duplicate, the bot will post a reply saying so.

 Running Locally
 ===============